-While the majority of information we collect about pupils is mandatory, there is some information that can be provided voluntarily.
+While the majority of information we collect about parents is mandatory, there is some information that can be provided voluntarily.

-Whenever we seek to collect information from a Pupil or their Parent / Carer, we make it clear whether providing it is mandatory or optional.
+Whenever we seek to collect information from you, we make it clear whether providing it is mandatory or optional.
 If it is mandatory, we will explain the possible consequences of not complying.

-How we store this data:
+How we store this data

-We keep personal information about students/pupils while they are attending our school.
+We keep personal information about students/pupils and their parents while they are attending our school.
 We may also keep it beyond their attendance at our school if this is necessary in order to comply with our legal obligations.
+We store this data in both digital and paper-based formats.
 We keep personal data according to the Retention Schedule set out in the Information and Record Management Society's Toolkit for Schools.
 This can be found here.